Skip to main content

 Prepare your students by providing lesson content related to the field trip (in a Quiz, a (Split) Worksheet, or a WebQuest)

-To make a field trip a meaningful learning experience, you probably want to prepare students for what they will see and experience during that day.
-In prior lessons, you can focus on learning material relevant to the field trip.
-The example below is a Split Worksheet with a video and accompanying questions that I used in preparation for a trip to Lille as part of my French classes.
-In this assignment, students discover some of the city’s typical places, dishes, and expressions.
+To turn a field trip into a meaningful learning experience, it is important to prepare students for what they will see and experience.
+In the lessons leading up to the trip, you can focus on learning content that directly connects to the destination.
+The example below shows a Split Worksheet with a video and accompanying questions that I used to prepare my French classes for a trip to Lille, France.
+Through this activity, students explore the city’s typical landmarks, local dishes, and common expressions before they go.

 French FLE - Field trip - Lille